pythonkr/pycon-code-of-conduct/code_of_conduct.md

 # Community
 ## Let’s create a welcoming mood
 All participants should feel that they are welcomed, regardless of their background.
-People who feel hostile or unwelcomed will hesitate to take part in the community.
+People who feel that they are marginalized or not welcomed will hesitate to take part in the community.
 Please create a welcoming mood to help the Python community grow.
 *   Please treat beginners or first-time visitors to the event kindly and warmly.
 *   Be brave.
     *   If you are more comfortable just listening or watching, then that is fine too.
 But, if you feel hesitation at a time when you want to participate in a conversation, just remember that the people who are talking actively next to you may have also met for the first time today.